milena-t/PhD_chapter4/report.md

 </div>

 Check for the sex-bias overlap in all pairwise comparisons between the days.
+TODO this does not match with above. below has more DE in general and also most genes are DE in day 14 and day 16/18 share more which is not the same as above where either 14 and 16 share more (SL1) or it is about equal (SL3).
+I think i may have the LFC>1 condition inconsistently maybe?
+It doesn't match above either, but the discrepancy is not as bad. fuck R and its stupid defaults

 <div class="tab">
   <button class="tablinks" onclick="openTab(event, 'SL1_overlap')">SL1</button>